Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Schematic of Learning-based Protocol

 \section{Schematic of Learning-based Protocol}

 The goal of flux crosstalk calibration is to control qubit frequencies precisely.
 The learning-based approach described in this paper is an intuitive approach to this problem since it actively addresses the goal of the calibration via the calibration process.
 The intuitiveness of the learning-based approach stands in contrast to a direct measurement approach, which seeks to resolve individual elements of the crosstalk matrix $\boldsymbol{S}$, but does not directly evaluate the ability of the calibrated $\boldsymbol{S}$ to set qubit frequencies precisely.
-Directly measuring elements of $\boldsymbol{S}$ misses the forest for the trees.
 For a quantitative comparison of these two approaches, see Appendix~\ref{appendix:direct_measurement}.

 The general concept behind the learning-based approach to flux crosstalk calibration is to use an initial estimate for $\boldsymbol{S}$ to target frequencies $\vec{f}_{\mathrm{target}}$ and then measure the frequencies of the qubits.
 The difference between the measured and targeted frequencies gives us insight into how to adjust $\boldsymbol{S}$ to minimize frequency error.
 Specifically, we utilize the linear flux crosstalk relation (Eq.~\ref{eq:crosstalk_eq}) and the transmon spectrum (Eq.~\ref{eq:transmon_spectrum}) to obtain a cost function with a well-defined gradient which can be minimized in a gradient descent optimizer.
 In Fig.~\ref{fig:flowchart}, we provide a flowchart visualization of the calibration process.